 Which MBA Applicants ‘Should’ Apply in Round 1

-Round 1 deadlines at the world’s top business schools will hit over the next several weeks.
-This round typically sees the most driven, organized, and academically and professionally accomplished applicants.
+Round 1 deadlines at the world’s top business schools will hit over the next few weeks.
+This round typically sees the most driven, organized, academically and professionally accomplished applicants.
 These candidates beat the GMAT months ago and have been prepping their recommenders all summer.
+If you can apply in Round 1, there are definite advantages to doing so.

-If you can apply in Round 1 there are definitely advantages for you personally.
-You have more time to prepare for school.
-You have less uncertainty around winter vacation time.
-And you can start networking with your classmates early.
+First, you’ll have more time to prepare for business school next fall.
+There’s also less uncertainty around winter vacation time.
+Lastly, you can start networking with your classmates early.
 If you have a solid application ready to submit in September or October, take a moment to review our last-minute Round 1 checklist before you hit submit.

-Most business schools will have your previous application in your file, so whatever you submit should demonstrate a fresh approach and show how you’ve grown academically and/or professionally.
+However, these candidates must show they’ve made a sincere effort to improve upon their prior application and strengthen their candidacy.
+Most business schools will have your previous application in your file.
+So, whatever you submit should demonstrate a fresh approach and how you’ve grown academically or professionally.

-Individuals from an Over-Represented Applicant Pool
+Candidates from an Over-Represented Applicant Pool

 Competition for a seat at the top programs is fierce, so candidates from an over-represented industry or geographic region need to think strategically about the timing of their application.

-If you belong to an over-represented group, submitting your application before your peers are well represented in the class can be a wise strategy.
+If you belong to an overrepresented group, submitting your application before your peers are well-represented in the class can be a wise strategy.

-Non-Traditional Candidates with Low GMAT Scores
+Non-Traditional Candidates with Lower GMAT Scores

-For entrepreneurs who may not have any traditional work experience, applicants from the military, or individuals coming from professions where an MBA is not typically a requirement, having a low GMAT score does not have to mean the kiss of death.
-Just aim for round 1 submission.
+For entrepreneurs with no traditional work experience, military applicants, or individuals from professions where an MBA is not typically required, having a low GMAT score does not have to mean the kiss of death.
+Just aim to apply in round 1.
+Later in the admissions cycle, fewer spots may be available for low-scoring candidates as schools consider driving their GMAT average higher for ranking purposes.

 Image by: Ink Media (CC BY 2.0)